Unveiling the Spiritual Power of Literature: Reflections on Pope Francis’ Insights

 Dunn, J. D. G. (2003).
 Jesus Remembered: Christianity in the Making, Vol. 1.
 Wm.
 B. Eerdmans Publishing.

 Hays, R. B. (1996).
-The Moral Vision of the New Testament: Community, Cross, New Creation, A Contemporary Introduction to New Testament Ethics.
+The Moral Vision of the New Testament: Community, Cross, New Creation.
 HarperOne.

 Wright, N. T. (1999).
 The Challenge of Jesus: Rediscovering Who Jesus Was and Is.
 InterVarsity Press.